-So now, you know that security is a big concern of most people when shopping online on websites that they never shopped on before.
+So, now you know that security is a big concern of most people when shopping online on websites that they never shopped from before.

 What can you do to make these people trust your dropshipping store more?

-One of the things that you can do is to add trust badges on your store!
+One of the things that you can do is to add trust badges onto your store!